rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 vpc
    </pre>

-   CAUTION: State files can contain secrets.
+   CAUTION: tfstate files can contain secrets, so delete them before git add.

+   `tfstate.backup` is created from the most recent previous execution before the current `tfstate` file contents.

    `.terraform/` specifies that the folder is ignored when pushing to GitHub.

-   Terraform apply creates a dev.state.lock.info file as a way to signal to other processes to stay away while changes to the environment are underway.
+   Terraform apply creates a <tt>dev.state.lock.info</tt> file as a way to signal to other processes to stay away while changes to the environment are underway.

-   `tfstate.backup` is created from the most recent previous execution before the current `tfstate` file contents.

    ### Remote state